CambridgeBicycle/Knowledgebase/docs/cambridgevoucher.md

 ### Accessory Voucher requirements.
 **(This is a separate voucher!)**

-* Can NOT be used for the e-bike itself, taxes, shipping, labor, or other fees.
+* Can NOT be used for the e-bike itself, shipping, labor, or other fees.
 * Cambridge is much more flexible than Boston and MA here - they only stipulate that the accessories have to "make cycling safer and more comfortable."
 This includes child seats or a car bike rack.
 * Accessories are not eligible for return!